When shopping for car insurance, there are two main costs to be aware of: policy premium and deductible.

 A car insurance deductible is the amount of money you agree to pay out of your own pocket for car repairs after an accident.
 Let’s say you’re in an accident that causes $5,000 worth of damage to your car.
-If your insurance deductible is $250, you’re expected to shell that part out, and the insurance will cut you a check for the remainder — in this case, $4,750.
+If your insurance deductible is $250 and your claim is approved, you will pay $250 toward the repairs and the insurance will pay the remainder — in this case, $4,750.

 What types of car insurance deductibles are there?

-- Collision offers protection in case you run into something.
+Collision offers protection in case you run into something.
 That something could be a guardrail, a house, or another vehicle.
-Doesn’t matter what you run into: if it’s a collision, your collision deductible comes into play.
+It doesn’t matter what you run into: if it’s a collision, your collision deductible comes into play.

 What’s the average car insurance deductible?